hellerve/talks/security-meetup-berlin-august-2020/notes.md

 There are many ways in which supposedly memory safe languages may not live up to their potential.
 In this talk I will mostly focus on issues within the constraints of the language rather than talking about their compiler or interpreter environments.
-This is because the runtimes usually are written in memory unsafe languages like C or C++.
+This is because they usually are written in memory unsafe languages like C or C++.
 They are subject to the same bugs that you find in any other C code base.
 Just consider Python, which has had 49 CVEs assigned to it in the last 12 years, 13 of which were overflow-related.
 Or think